SkylerRhys/Node-ReadMe/README.md

 ## Installation

-Run the following code in your command shell  ``` npm i ```
+By tapping your head and rubbing your tummy

 ## Usage

-This project is designed for anyone to create a quick ReadMe.
+They should NEVER

 ## License

-undefined
-undefined

 ## How to Contribute

-Feel free to contribute anything!
-Just make sure you fork the path in GitHub :)
+It's probably best if they didn't

 ## Tests

-Run the code and then check your readme afterwards
+Do the gnats travel?

 ## Questions

-Please refer to my [GitHub](https://github.com/skylerrhys) if you have further questions.
+Please refer to my [GitHub](https://github.com/Batman69) if you have further questions.
-Otherwise, you can reach me at skylerrhys@gmail.com.
+Otherwise, you can reach me at Email@email.com.